O'Connor Tract Co-Operative Water Co.

 It is the responsibility of each member:

-If a member does not fulfill these responsibilities the Board might be unable to conduct business which might affect water rates and water distribution to members.
+If a member does not fulfill these responsibilities, the Board might be unable to conduct business which might affect water rates and water distribution to members.

 Members should be aware that fluoride is not added to their water as is done in some neighboring water systems.
 Members with children can call their pediatrician or dentist for more information.
 Note that the hot water faucet in your home should not be used for drinking or cooking.
-Always use cold water and heat it on the stove or other ways such as microwave, if needed.
+Always use cold water and heat it on the stove or other ways such as a microwave, if needed.